-But then that also oftentimes means for bloggers or for marketers, pardon me, it’s a slower, longer process.
+Advice: T>Advice: Think like a marketer, act like a bloggeren that also oftentimes means for bloggers or for marketers, pardon me, it’s a slower, longer process.
 You can spend months doing that.
 So when I say think like a marketer, I say yes, think strategically and the whole picture of your Pinterest marketing efforts, but act like a blogger.
 Do it fast, do it quickly.
 Be nimble.
 Test things change.

 Because that’s what’s going to get you ahead of your competition.
 And the truth is that on Pinterest, you know, a food blogger who is, you know, two years in, their competition is Kraft.
 It is all of those big brands because we’re all sharing the same type of content on Pinterest, going after the same eyeballs.

 Kraft can put out a recipe for, you know, an appetizer.
 A food blogger can make a very similar appetizer.
 You’re competing for the same people.
 So you can think strategically but move quickly, and test and iterate, and just keep plugging away, then they’re going to have the advantage.

 Whereas, sure Kraft might have the money and it might take them two months to plan, you know, some content they’re going to create, show design, you know, get approval.
 But if you are there first quicker, their money is not going to count, it’s not going to count as much in capturing those eyeballs because you already have had that content there.

 Jillian Leslie 18:06